mmatyas/pegasus-docs/docs/user-guide/platform-android.md

 !!!help
     `-n` stands for "name"

-Here is an example `collections.txt` that will open ISO files with PPSSPP:
+Here is an example `metadata.txt` that will open ISO files with PPSSPP:

 ```make
 collection: PSP